 Years later, VH1 featured Lynyrd Skynyrd on one of their “Behind The Music” episodes, and there was Billy Powell, telling that same story we heard in their hotel room.
 It was cool knowing I’d heard it before, almost the exact same way, right from the horse’s mouth.

 A lot of towns have venues like Blossom Music Center, outside Cleveland.
 Baltimore has Merriwether Post Pavilion, and Albany has Saratoga Performing Arts Center (SPAC).
 These “sheds,” as they’re known in the biz, usually hold a couple thousand under a pavilion and up to 30,000 on the lawn.
-Big-name summer tours and festivals often book in these places, along with orchestras and the ballet.
+Big-name summer tours and festivals often book these places, along with orchestras and the ballet.

 These places were terrific for a show on a nice summer night but could be hell if the weather turned bad.
 It was somewhere in between, very damp and foggy, on the night I saw John Fogarty with Bonnie Raitt opening.
 He was touring on “Eye Of The Zombie”, which was the follow-up album to his big comeback hit, “Centerfield”.
 He was only playing his solo material back then, meaning no Creedence.
 Bonnie Raitt was touring on “Nine Lives”, which was the album she made right before her big multiple Grammy-winning breakthrough album, “Nick Of Time”, so I wasn’t too up on her music.
 I only knew that she’d cut a whole slew of albums in the past.
 Meeting her turned out to be the high point of the evening.

 She played a set of raucous blues numbers, and played some blistering slide guitar, leaving me suitably impressed.
-After her set, Kenny the Viking and I were taken to what looked like a big basement den but was set up with a number of round tables and a drink table.
+After her set, Kenny the Viking and I were taken to what looked like a big basement den but was set up with a bunch of round tables and a drink table.
 I’d say there were about 50 of us to be met.
 I don’t know whose organization decided how to run it, but it was one of the best backstage situations I’d ever seen.

 Everyone sat at the round tables and Bonnie came around and sat at each table for 5 minutes or so, giving everyone ample face-time.
 Bonnie was quite charming and very friendly.
 She was like “one of the guys”, which I suppose is a byproduct of touring year after year being the only female.

 She was fussing a bit about a People magazine review that raked her for using a song that had already come out on a Bonnie Tyler record, when in fact, she’d recorded it first, but her album was delayed in release.
 For what it’s worth, I encouraged her to write in and set them straight, and People would no doubt print it.
 She went on to tell of the trouble she was having playing her slide guitar with the heavy moisture in the air, which made her fingers slip around.
 She signed Kenny’s album for him and I really regret not bringing one to sign.
-I wasn’t sure I was going to meet her and I certainly didn’t know I would like her so much.
+I didn't know I was going to meet her and I certainly didn’t know I would like her so much.

 When Fogarty started playing, everyone began moving out of the room and back to their seats.
 I happened to be going through the door at the same time as Bonnie and I used the opportunity to compliment her performance.